 Mike: The other thing that comes to mind is the long view versus the short view.
 I’ve been fortunate to be in private companies, and some of that long view is natural for those businesses.
 If you take the long view, a lot of times you sacrifice something in the short term.
 A big lesson for me is having that fortitude to keep that long view in mind in how you deal with people, your partners, and the business.

 Liz: How do you think someone coming out of a liberal arts educational experience can redefine what it means to be an entrepreneur or an innovator?

 Mike: Refusing to accept the conventional definition of entrepreneurship is important.
 For a Davidson student or for anyone, I think of it as solving a problem.
-It’s innovation in a very hands-on, self-built way.
-With a liberal arts program, [at] Davidson particularly, there’s an innate curiosity and exploration that comes out of it.
+It’s innovation in a very hands on self-built way.
+The liberal arts program, Davidson particularly, there’s an innate curiosity and exploration that comes out of it.
 Entrepreneurship can be about the curiosity to solve a problem and create something.

 The other thing I think is interesting about entrepreneurship is that you can get yourself in a tunnel of looking at things.
 The openness to accept things that you might not be expecting can be really powerful.
 That’s a way to redefine entrepreneurship – it isn’t necessarily this linear walk.

 We respond to customers asking for cleaners, disinfectants, asking us what to use to clean.
 We started rallying around that, and now two steps down the road we’ve developed our own electrostatics spray for these technologies.
 It was never in our mind to begin with, it came from figuring out how we can help.
 The curiosity, the openness, not necessarily assuming there’s a prescription of how to do it is crucial.